Peiyang-Song/LLM-A-Not-B-Errors/README.md

 ## Repo Structure

-* The [`data`](data) directory contains all processed and binarized data for the four representative reasoning tasks studied in the paper.
+* The [`data`](data) folder contains all processed and binarized data for the four representative reasoning tasks studied in the paper.
 For a detailed walkthrough, please refer to the [README](data/README.md) under that directory.

-* The [`method`](method) directory contains our main code.
+* The [`method`](method) folder contains our main code.
 Specifically:

 1) [`A_not_B.py`](method/A_not_B.py) generates the main experiment in our paper.
 2) [`A_not_B_with_explanation.py`](method/A_not_B_with_explanation.py) generates a followup experiment, investigating whether self-explanation and explicit reasoning processes can prevent LLMs from exhibiting A-Not-B errors.